In a consensus protocol parties have an input (at least two possible values, say 0 or 1) and may output a decision value such that:

 • Validity: if all inputs are the same, then this is the output value.

-The third property is Termination, and the following lower bounds are known:
+The third property is Termination, and the following two influential lower bounds correspond to two Dijkstra prizes (awarded in 2001 and 2024):

 Theorem [FLP83]: any protocol solving consensus in an asynchronous model that is resilient to one crash failure must have an infinite execution.